MerVitz/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

     * 2nd: `size`
     * 3rd: `x`
     * 4th: `y`
-  * `**kwargs` is expected to be a double pointer to a dictoinary of new key/value attributes to update the `Square` with.
+  * `**kwargs` is expected to be a double pointer to a dictionary of new key/value attributes to update the `Square` with.
   * `**kwargs` is skipped if `*args` exists.
 * Public method `def to_dictionary(self):` that returns the dictionary representation of a `Square`.

+## Author

+Amakalu Vitalis
+Email: amakaluvitalis202@gmail.com